Pivoting the paradigm: the role of spreadsheets in K-12 data science

 \section{Abstract}

 Spreadsheet tools are widely accessible to and commonly used by K--12 students and teachers.
-They have an important role in data collection and organization.
-Beyond data organization, spreadsheets also make data visible and easy to interact with, facilitating student engagement in data exploration and analysis.
-Though not suitable for all circumstances, spreadsheets can and do help foster data and computing skills for K--12 students.
-This paper 1) reviews prior frameworks on K--12 data tools; 2) proposes data-driven learning outcomes that can be accomplished by incorporating spreadsheets into the curriculum; and 3) discusses how spreadsheets can help develop data acumen and computational fluency.
-We provide example class activities, identify challenges and barriers to adoption, suggest pedagogical approaches to ease the learning curve for instructors and students, and discuss the need for professional development to facilitate deeper use of spreadsheets for data science and STEM disciplines.
+While spreadsheets are not ideal for many types of statistical analysis, they have an important role in data collection and organization.
+From a pedagogical standpoint, spreadsheets make data visible and easy to interact with, facilitating student engagement in data exploration, analysis, and computation.
+Though not suitable for all tasks, spreadsheets can facilitate learning and practicing data and computing skills for K--12 students.
+This paper 1) demonstrates the potential utility of spreadsheets in K--12; 2) reviews prior frameworks and standards that are relevant for K--12 data tools; and 3) proposes data-driven data skills to help develop data acumen and computational fluency.
+We provide some example activities, identify challenges and barriers to adoption, suggest pedagogical approaches to ease the learning curve for instructors and students, and discuss the need for professional development to facilitate deeper use of spreadsheets for data science and STEM disciplines.